Andreas Balzar

-Andreas Balzar, nicknamed Balzar of Flammersfeld (Balzar von Flammersfeld), full name Andreas Ludwig Balzar (1769–1797) was a German robber.
+Andreas Balzar, nicknamed Balzar of Flammersfeld (Balzar von Flammersfeld), full name Andreas Ludwig Balzar (c.
+1769–1797) was a German robber.
 At the point of death, he confessed to killing 21 officers with his own hands.

 Early life

 Andreas Balzar was born on 28 January 1769 in Höchstenbach in the German mountain region of Westerwald.
 As the eldest son, he should have followed his father into the priesthood.
 At first, he acceded to his father's will and attended the high school in Herborn.
 After being exposed there as the long-sought poacher of the prince's game estate, he was expelled from school, but before he was handed over to the court, he managed to escape from Herborn.
 He reached his parents' home in Flammersfeld, but his father turned him away.

 Russian military service

 He is said to have moved to Russia, where his brother served in the Tsar's bodyguard.
 He found service as a soldier fulfilling and rose to the rank of captain in the bodyguard.